 My narrow family – Adek, Zina and Leo (not Henry, Henry wasn’t born yet – Henry was born in 1922, that’s already after the Bolshevik war; but I was born before).
 The two stories why the others didn’t return was: One was that it was too dangerous to travel with girls, because there were marauding Bolsheviks and soldiers of various kinds, you know, they were likely to attack a family with girls.
 The other story or comment that I heard, you know, but very much third hand, is that they felt, especially Max, that the Poles were so anti-Semitic, that he really preferred to stay in Russia.
 I don’t know, there were probably some elements of each.

 The problem was how to travel from Moscow to Warsaw.
-You had to hire your own wagon and a horse – or two horses – to pull.
+You had to hire your own wagon and a horse – or two horses – to pull it.
 At that time there were no trains going in the direction from Moscow to Poland, which would be westward.
 And you couldn’t get a good horse, because the armies were confiscating them.
 So they had some lame horse.
 When they came to the frontier between Russia and Poland, the width of the tracks changed.
 Russia has wider track than western Europe.
 So you had to physically change trains.
 So when they got to Vilnius, Lithuania, they took a train.
 That was probably in February or so of 1919.
-I have seen the house where he was born or at least lived as a small baby, in Warsaw.
+I have seen the house where my father was born or at least lived as a small baby, in Warsaw.

 The family spoke with the same ease Russian, Polish, and my grandparents – Max and Sara and that generation – I think also spoke Lithuanian.
 We have a more remote relative on the Frydland side, Abichke Ragoler.
 Michael Kotzin visited in that area in the 80’s with some congressman.
-Abichke was the owner of a Karchma, an inn.
+Abichke was the owner of a karczma, an inn.

 At that time my father had a degree from the Sorbonne in law.
 I think he had also gone through a process of what I think is called “nostrification” for practicing law in Russia.
 But then he came to Poland, and that required another kind of validation.
 The process was really internship, two years of clerkship to a judge, and three years of internship or assistantship to an attorney.
 After each internship there were examinations, certainly oral but I think partly written.
 During this period he couldn’t support himself as a lawyer, so he was teaching history at a Jewish school, conducted in Polish, called “hinuch”.
 When we visited in Israel in 1966 on the way back from India, which is the first time that I was in Israel, I met some people who were my father’s students from hinuch.
 He was always interested in history, as I think is our family interest.